 - Inform the person when they do or do not understand something.

-- A caregiver that is going to comb/brush a person’s hair should:
+A caregiver that is going to comb/brush a person’s hair should do the following:

 - State: “I need to comb/brush your hair” while mimicking this action on himself/herself.
 “After I finish combing/brushing your hair, your hair will look nice.”